Legal impossibility

 Legal impossibility is a traditional common law defense to a charge of an attempted crime.
 Legal impossibility arises when the act, if completed, would not be a crime.
-A person believes she is committing a crime, but the act is, in fact, lawful.
-For example, a person may believe she is receiving stolen goods, but the goods are in fact not stolen.
+A person believes they are committing a crime, but the act is, in fact, lawful.
+For example, a person may believe they are receiving stolen goods, but the goods are in fact not stolen.

 A different form of legal impossibility (known as "hybrid legal impossibility") comes into play when an actor's goal is illegal, but commission of the crime is impossible due to a factual mistake regarding the legal status of one of the attendant circumstances of one of the elements of the crime.
 For example, a man attempting to bribe someone whom he mistakenly believes is a juror is not liable for attempted bribery of a juror.
 On the other hand, some jurisdictions may find the actor guilty of attempt.
 The United States Model Penal Code did away with the legal impossibility defense.
-So, a defendant is guilty of the attempted crime if the facts being as they believed them to be would have constituted a crime.
+Under the MPC, a defendant is guilty of an attempt to commit a crime if they purposely engage in conduct which would constitute the object crime if the attendant circumstances were as they believed them to be.